wakaflocka17/lip/untyped-expr/boolexpr/README.md

 ## Generating the library

-In order to use the lexer and parser from OCaml, we write in `src/main.ml` a small driver function to translate a string into an AST:
+In order to use the lexer and parser from OCaml, we write in [main.ml](src/main.ml) a small driver function to translate a string into an AST:
-In `src/main.ml`:
 ```ocaml
 open Ast